-RHODE ISLAND Statute(s) and R.I.
-GEN. LAWS ANN. §§ 23-11-18 and -19 (West 2022); 216-40 regulation(s) R.I.
-CODE R. §§ 10-25.1 to 25.9 (West 2022) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Unknown.
-Program components § 23-11-18 - legislative findings. § 23-11-19 - the director of the department of health shall maintain a program offering the free exchange of new hypodermic needles and syringes for used hypodermic needles and syringes as a means to prevent the transmission of HIV or viral hepatitis among injecting drug users 18 years of age or older; any site used in the program shall be approved by the director of health and shall make available educational materials, HIV counseling and testing, and referral services targeted to the education of HIV/AIDS and viral hepatitis transmission as well as information and referrals pertaining to substance abuse prevention and treatment; any program must be implemented pursuant to the provisions of this section and shall incorporate an on-going evaluation plan to determine the impact of the SSP on participants and the community in the efforts to lower the HIV rate among injecting users including successful referrals to substance abuse treatment. § 10-25.2 - definitions, including "harm reduction center," which means a community-based resource for health screening, disease prevention, and recovery assistance where persons may consume pre-obtained controlled substances in a non-judgmental, supportive environment; "harm reduction services," which means practical strategies and evidence-based approaches aimed at reducing behaviors associated with negative consequences associated with drug use, such as: safe smoking practices, safe injection practices, using with others, use of clean needles and syringes, etc.; "municipal authorization and approval" means an express affirmative vote by the city or town council, or the equivalent governing body, of any municipality where a fixed, mobile, or short-term harm reduction center is proposed to be located, which the affirmative vote approves the opening and operation of the harm reduction center.
+RHODE ISLAND Statute(s) and • R.I.
+GEN. LAWS ANN. § 23-11-18 (West 2023) (legislative regulation(s) findings) • R.I.
+GEN. LAWS ANN. § 23-11-19 (West 2023) (exchange of hypodermic needles and syringes) • 216-40 R.I.
+CODE R. §§ 10-25.1 to 25.9 (West 2023) (Harm Reduction Centers) Effective date(s) of SSP • May 16, 1994 (§§ 23-11-18 and 23-11-19) provisions • February 16, 2022 (§§ 10-25.1 to -25.9) Does state allow SSPs by Yes. statute/regulation?
+Type of program Needle exchange program Are syringes considered No. drug paraphernalia?
+Program components § 23-11-18 - legislative findings. maintain a program offering the free exchange of new hypodermic needles and syringes for used hypodermic needles and syringes as a means to prevent the transmission of HIV or viral hepatitis among injecting drug users 18 years of age or older; any site used in the program shall be approved by the director of health and shall make available educational materials, HIV counseling and testing, and referral services targeted to the education of HIV/AIDS and viral hepatitis transmission as well as information and referrals pertaining to substance abuse prevention and treatment; any program must be implemented pursuant to the provisions of this section and shall incorporate an on-going evaluation plan to determine the impact of the SSP on participants and the community in the efforts to lower the HIV rate among injecting users including successful referrals to substance abuse treatment. § 10-25.2 - definitions, including "harm reduction center," which means a community-based resource for health screening, disease prevention, and recovery assistance where persons may consume pre-obtained controlled substances in a non- judgmental, supportive environment; "harm reduction services," which means practical strategies and evidence-based approaches aimed at reducing behaviors associated with negative consequences associated with drug use, such as: safe smoking practices, safe injection practices, using with others, use of clean needles and syringes, etc.; "municipal authorization and approval" means an express affirmative vote